-ES&S employs a purpose-built product strategy, allowing the company to manage more aspects of the design, manufacturing and maintenance of its election equipment compared to other suppliers in the industry.
+ES&S controls more aspects of the design, manufacturing and maintenance of its election equipment than other suppliers in the industry because the company uses a purpose-built product strategy.
 This ensures better control over which components are used and the approval requirements determining when each component is changed.